Rishita-Garg/ARP-INTEL-PS12-/README.md

 ## Jupyter Notebook and UI Components

-Alongside the dataset we have the Jupyter notebook named PS12, all the knowledge that we could analyse from these datasets are shown, we have generated meaningful statistic information that helps one to understand and analyse the dataset better - upto 20 code snippets are available in the file.
+Alongside the dataset we have the Jupyter notebook named PS12, all the knowledge that we could analyse from these datasets are shown, we have generated meaningful statistic information that helps one to understand and analyse the dataset better - upto 20 code snippets are available in the Jupter Notebook.
 Adding to that our two inline models with UI integration, with the help of libraries that allow inline GUI for Jupyter notebook.
 (Although it is imported in the notebook, you may import the following for errorfree model implementation)
 #### !pip install ipywidgets